SEAPUNK/socketeer/docs/client.md

 <a name="SocketeerClient"></a>
 `new socketeer.Client(address, protocols, options) -> SocketeerClient`

 Creates an instance of `SocketeerClient`.
 All arguments are passed to [the `ws` library](https://github.com/websockets/ws/blob/master/doc/ws.md#new-wswebsocketaddress-protocols-options).
+As soon as this class is constructed, the client attempts to connect to the socket.

 - `address` - address that the `ws` library accepts
 - `protocols` - protocols that the `ws` library accepts